codekeller/XO-PS-Scripts/Xen Orchestra Backup Report/README.md

 ## Example Output

-The script generates comprehensive HTML reports with backup job summaries and detailed execution logs:
+The script generates a comprehensive HTML report with backup job summaries and detailed execution logs.
+The top section titled "Backup Job Definitions Overview" contains a list of all backup and replication jobs configured on the Xen Orchestra server and their last run status within the configured timeframe (last 24 hours by default).
+If any of these jobs has ran more than once in the last 24 hours then it shows the status of that last run.

+The "Detailed Backup Execution Logs" section shows additional details about each instance of a backup job that has run within the configured timeframe (last 24 hours by default).
+If any jobs have ran more than once in the last 24 hours then it shows the status of each instance of a job and the details for that instance.

 ![Sample Backup Report](examples/sample_report_screenshot.png)

-**[View Full Interactive Report](examples/sample_report.html)** - Shows responsive design and hover effects

 ## Scheduling Automation